netlify/labs/features/api-authentication/documentation/README.md

 ![](../../../media/api-authentication/test-function.png)

+You can get the bearer token by using the `<your_api_provider>.bearerToken` and pass it to the native SDK that you are using, such as the [Spotify web API wrapper](https://github.com/jmperez/spotify-web-api-js) or the [Octokit libraries](https://www.npmjs.com/package/octokit) from GitHub.

 Stay tuned!
 More code samples coming shortly.

 ## Supported API providers